LGBTQ history in Louisiana: 1980s

 In 1980, the Louisiana Lesbian and Gay Political Action Caucus (LAGPAC) was created by a group of activists committed to attaining legal and social equality for Louisiana's gender and sexual minorities.
-Based in Alexandria, LAGPAC was a political organization that investigated the beliefs and stances of candidates running for public office and, through mailing lists, editorials (The Voter's Guide and The Lagniappe), and phone banking, encouraged its members to vote for candidates that were supportive of the LGBTQIA community.
+Based in Alexandria, LAGPAC was a political organization that investigated the beliefs and stances of candidates running for public office and, through mailing lists, editorials (The Voter's Guide and The Lagniappe), and phone banking, encouraged its members to vote for candidates that were supportive of the LGBTQ+ community.
 Meanwhile, it aimed to sway the larger Louisiana population to support equality for the state's gender and sexual minorities.
 At its peak, LAGPAC also had chapters in Baton Rouge, New Orleans, and Acadiana, and influenced numerous elections.
 LAGPAC ceased operations in 2002, but Equality Louisiana is considered a successor of the organization.
-In 1989, Forum for Equality, Louisiana's largest LGBT rights lobby organization, was established.
+In 1989, Forum for Equality, Louisiana's largest LGBTQ+ rights lobby organization, was established.
 Other organizations formed by alumni of the Gertrude Stein Society include the Louisiana Gay Political Action Caucus (1980), the State Gay Conference (1981), the New Orleans Gay Men's Chorus and a local chapter of P-FLAG (both in 1982), and the NO/AIDS Task Force (1983).